sathyapriya-t/springboot/README.md

 3. `Inter-bean Dependencies` When @Bean methods are declared within @Configuration classes, they can call each other to define dependencies between beans.

+**@CrossOrigin** - this annotation basically helps in sharing the same url.
+This is used because of security purpose.
+It is used to enable Cross-Origin Resource Sharing (CORS) on specific handler classes or methods.
+CORS is a security feature implemented by browsers to prevent web pages from making requests to a different domain than the one that served the web page.
+This is important for protecting users from malicious websites

 <p style="padding-left:80px;"> </p>

 ## We Use [GitHub Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests